Should I get my child’s eyes tested?

 Find an optician in your area click here.

-If you’re wondering when to start getting your child’s eyes checked, do make sure that they are seen as a toddler, well before they start school.
+If you’re wondering when to start getting your child’s eyes checked, It is recommended that they are seen at the age of around 3-4 years old.
+If you have any concerns about your child’s eyes or their eyesight before this age, you should contact your local opticians or talk to your health visitor.
 In most, but not all parts of England, there is a children’s vision screening programme where they check vision, asses for binocular vision problems that could impact on a child’s education abilities and can refer to an optician if required.

 Talk to your local optician to find out what is available near you.